 Opening Discussion Topic:

-As always, we’ll look to hear and discuss, “What’s Keeping You Up Nights?,” and we’ll also serve as Strategic Advisory Board Members to Frank Yeager, as he makes his Featured Member Presentation.
+As always, we’ll look to hear and discuss, “What’s Keeping You Up Nights?,” and we’ll also serve as Strategic Advisory Board Members to Miranda Su, as she makes her Featured Member Presentation.

 Our San Gabriel Valley Technology Round Table meets on the 1st Friday of the month (with the exception of some holidays, like Jan.
 1st ) – via Zoom and sometimes with an In-Person option.